okeeffed/cheat-sheets/Advanced-React-Redux.md

 For example, if we have a `Posts` or `Comments` controller, we need to check if they've been loggin in and if they have a valid token.

 To do it, we can use `passport.js` - it's normally used for cookie based auth but we can use it with JWT tokens.
+First, install `passport passport-jwt`.